• Skip to secondary menu

 With your Terraform configuration in place, the deployment workflow is straightforward:

-terraform initin your project directory.
-This downloads the Linode provider and any other necessary plugins. - Review the Plan: Execute
+• Initialize Terraform: Run terraform init in your project directory.
+This downloads the Linode provider and any other necessary plugins.

-terraform plan.
+• Review the Plan: Execute terraform plan.
 This command shows you exactly what infrastructure Terraform will create, modify, or destroy.
-Carefully review this output to ensure it matches your expectations. - Apply the Configuration: Run
+Carefully review this output to ensure it matches your expectations.

-terraform apply.
-Terraform will prompt you to confirm the changes.
-Typeyesto proceed with provisioning the Linode resources. - Access Your Application: Once the apply is complete, Terraform will output the IP address of your load balancer.
+• Access Your Application: Once the apply is complete, Terraform will output the IP address of your load balancer.
 You can access your PHP application by navigating to this IP address in your web browser.
 You should see the “Hello from PHP server ID: X!” message.

-- Destroy Resources: When you no longer need the infrastructure, run
+• Destroy Resources: When you no longer need the infrastructure, run terraform destroy to tear down all provisioned resources and avoid ongoing costs.

 This setup provides a scalable, secure, and automated way to deploy PHP applications on Linode, leveraging the power of Infrastructure as Code.